How is Hair Loss (Baldness) defined?

 - Thyroid dysfunction

-- Nutritional deficiencies such Iron, Zinc, protein, or Vitamin D deficiency
+- Nutritional deficiencies such as Iron, Zinc, protein, or Vitamin D deficiency

 - Rapid weight loss